 A combination of the words “free” and “premium,” freemium pricing is when companies offer a basic version of their product hoping that users will eventually pay to upgrade or access more features.
 Unlike cost-plus, freemium is a pricing strategy commonly used by SaaS and other software companies.
-They choose this strategy because free trials and limited memberships offer a “peek” into a software’s full functionality — and also build trust with a potential customer before purchase.
+They choose this strategy because free trials and limited memberships offer a peek into a software’s full functionality — and also build trust with a potential customer before purchase.

 With freemium, a company’s prices must be a function of the perceived value of their products.
-For example, companies who offer a free version of their software can’t ask users to pay $100 to transition to the paid version.
+For example, companies that offer a free version of their software can’t ask users to pay $100 to transition to the paid version.
 Prices must present a low barrier to entry and grow incrementally as customers are offered more features and benefits.

-High-Low Pricing Strategy
+5. High-Low Pricing Strategy

+High-low pricing is commonly used by retail firms that sell seasonal items or products that change often, such as clothing, decor, and furniture.
 What makes a high/low pricing strategy appealing to sellers?
 Consumers enjoy anticipating sales and discounts, hence why Black Friday and other universal discount days are so popular.

-Hourly Pricing Strategy
+6. Hourly Pricing Strategy

 Hourly pricing, also known as rate-based pricing, is commonly used by consultants, freelancers, contractors, and other individuals or laborers who provide business services.
 Hourly pricing is essentially trading time for money.
 Some clients are hesitant to honor this pricing strategy as it can reward labor instead of efficiency.

-Skimming Pricing Strategy
+7. Skimming Pricing Strategy

 A skimming pricing strategy is when companies charge the highest possible price for a new product and then lower the price over time as the product becomes less and less popular.
-Skimming is different than high-low pricing in that prices are lowered gradually over time.
+Skimming is different from high-low pricing in that prices are lowered gradually over time.